manuelbrgr/wedding-rsvp/src/pages/faq/index.en.md

       Several accommodations, ranging from hotels, Airbnbs, and B&Bs, Agriturismos, can be found within a 30-minute drive from our venue, in the neighboring villages or Siena.
 Please see our <a href="/en/accommodation">Accommodation</a> page for more details. 🛏️
   - question: What’s the best way to get to Siena?
     answer: >
       There are few ways and they all depend on your transportation choice.
-If you don’t come all the way by car, we suggest flying to one of these airports (check out if you have a cheap Ryanair connection!): Florence, Bologna or Pisa and from there either rent a car (opt for a smaller one - italian streets, especially in the countryside and inside the cities are really tight!) or take a train to Siena.
+If you don’t come all the way by car, we suggest flying to one of these airports (check out if you have a cheap Ryanair connection!): Florence, Bologna or Pisa and from there either rent a car (opt for a smaller one - italian streets, especially in the countryside and inside the cities are really tight!) or take a train or a bus to Siena.
 If you have time or planned vacation around our wedding, you can look for our recommendations for a trip here. 🚗
   - question: Is the wedding indoors or outdoors?
     answer: >
       If the weather allows, our wedding ceremony, aperitif and reception are outdoors, in case of rain we will move to an outdoor tent with a dancefloor inside the villa. ☀️
-  - question: What’s the weather going to be like?
+  - question: What’s the weather like in Siena in September?
     answer: >
       We are hoping for a rain-free and warm day.
 Historically, the weather in Siena mid-September is lovely and reliable, with the average minimum temperature being 14.2°C and the average maximum daytime temperature lying around 23.5°C. It rains on average a total of 5 days with an average of 57mm.
 We advise putting on sunscreen for our outdoor wedding. 🌡️
   - question: Whom can I contact with questions?